uvacobi/rna_seq_lesson/introduction.md

 ~~~
 {: .output}

-Using the quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 30.
+Using the quality encoding character legend, the first nucleotide in the read (C) is called with a quality score of 30.
 The second base (A) has a quality of 32, etc.

 Each quality score represents the probability that the corresponding nucleotide call is incorrect.
 This quality score is logarithmically based and is calculated as: